tufts-ml/ssl-for-echocardiograms/README.md

 ## Running experiments
 ### image level predictions
-The commands for reproducing major tables in the paper are provided in [runs](runs/) For example, if you want to run a fully supervised baseline on our suggested split1 of the TMED-18-18
+The commands for reproducing major tables in the paper are provided in [runs](runs/) \n For example, if you want to run a fully supervised baseline on our suggested split1 of the TMED-18-18

 ```